teamDiversity/trafficSim/README.md

 # trafficSim
 Traffic simulator

-To run software, ru these commands:
+To run software, uncompress the tarball and run these commands:
  * ant jar
  * java -jar dist/TrafficSImulator.jar